 P-47 Thunderbolt, above and below

-Lieutenant Greenleaf was was shot down near Saarbrucken, Germany, on November 8, 1944.
-The Thunderbolt was hit by flak near Reifenberg, Germany, and crashed.
-Lieutenant Greenleaf was buried in a cemetery in the neighboring town of Schmitshausen, but on January 24th, 1949, he was given fully military honors and reburied in Arlington National Cemetery, section 12, grave 408.
+Lieutenant Greenleaf's Thunderbolt was hit by flak near Reifenberg, Germany, and it crashed near Saarbrucken on November 8th, 1944.
+He was buried in a cemetery in the neighboring town of Schmitshausen, but on January 24th, 1949, he was given fully military honors and reburied in Arlington National Cemetery.
 Lieutenant Greenleaf had completed 47 missions, with 117 combat hours and 88 sorties to his credit.

 “What if the space be long and wide,